MV Hyak: History

+Legacy

+The vessel's horn was donated to Climate Pledge Arena, where it is used by the National Hockey League's Seattle Kraken every time they score a goal during home games.
+Four years later, the engine order telegraph was also salvaged for a new part of the pre-game show The Surge.

 Incidents

 On April 19, 1977, the Hyak rammed the terminal slip at Seattle causing an estimated $500,000 worth of damage.

 On April 14, 1986, the Hyak ran aground in Anacortes, Washington after a navigational error made by the crew, placing the ferry in shallow water above a reef.
 Only one injury was reported of the 250 people on board, but the ferry sustained damage that cost $250,000 to repair.

 On September 13, 2013, the Hyak collided with a private 27 ft sailboat between Orcas and Shaw islands.
 No one was injured.
 The sailboat, however, was damaged and sank about 20 minutes after the accident.